dubiousjim/dcron/crontab.5.markdown

 month           1-12; jan-dec
 day of week     0-7; sun-sun

-For any time field, ranges can be given, and sub-ranges can be separated with a comma:
+For any field, ranges can be given either numerically (eg. "1-3") or using the text equivalents (eg. "mon-wed").
+Sub-ranges can be separated with a comma:

 	# run every two hours between 11pm and 7am, and again at 8am